Wolverine971/9takes/src/blog/enneagram/biggest-compliments-to-give-each-enneagram-type.md

 The Enneagram is a mirror, reflecting the multifaceted nature of humanity.
 By understanding and appreciating each type, we bridge gaps, forge connections, and create a world rich in empathy and understanding.

 To delve deeper into the world of Enneagram, sign up and join 9takes below ⬇️.
-Of course you are free to decline but we are there is so much more to explore. 🚀
+Of course, you are free to decline, but there is so much more to explore. 🚀

 <svelte:head>